-We have just completed the second year of this project.
-Tissue samples were obtained from several new sites for all species.
-All available guillemot samples were screened for sequence variation in five introns and one microsatellite locus.
-New samples from common murres were screened for variation in the mitochondrial control region, and all available murres samples were screened for variation at five microsatellite loci and three introns.
-All available murrelet samples were assayed for variation at one new intron.
-Preliminary analyses suggest that gene flow among colonies of common murres is high, and that the present approach should provide colony-specific markers (in the form of allele frequency differences at a number of loci) for identifying the sources of oiled birds.
-No restoration recommendations can be made at this time.
+In FY99 we completed the third year of this project.
+Tissue samples were obtained from several new sites for most species.
+All available guillemot samples were screened for sequence variation in the mitochondrial control region, two new introns and three new microsatellite loci.
+New samples from common murres were screened for variation in the mitochondrial control region, five microsatellite loci and four introns.
+The mitochondrial control region of marbled murrelets was characterized, and PCR primers were designed for population-level screening.
+All available marbled murrelet samples were assayed for variation at two microsatellite loci, and new samples from marbled murrelets as well as all available samples from Kittlitz's murrelets were sampled for variation in cytochrome b, six introns and two microsatellites.
+Preliminary analyses suggest that gene flow among colonies of pigeon guillemots is very low, that gene flow between marbled murrelets from the Aleutians and 'mainland' sites is higher, and that gene flow both among marbled murrelets from 'mainland' sites as well as among colonies of common murres is high.
+Results also indicate that 5-10% of murres from the Gulf of Alaska are the descendants of hybridizations between common and thick-billed murres, but that the incidence of hybridization between marbled and Kittlitz's murrelets in this area is very low.
+The present approach should provide colony-specific markers (in the form of allele frequency differences at a number of loci) for identification of the sources of oiled birds, at least for guillemots.
+Restoration recommendations cannot be made at this time, but will be addressed in the Final Report.